Welcome to the Music Department Website Outstanding Faculty

 Getting Started

-• From this point forward, you will access the entire course using that Connect 4 Education link.
-That is all there is to it!
+• From this point forward, access the course through the Connect 4 Education link in Canvas.

 Advice: